Bill Pettis: Death

-Pettis's body, alongside personal belongings, was found by police in Spring Creek, in Dauphin County, Pennsylvania, near Harrisburg.
+On September 27, 2016, Pettis's body, alongside personal belongings, was found by police in Spring Creek, in Swatara Township.
 An autopsy suggested that he likely drowned accidentally when trying to cross the creek.
-A local funeral was held.
+Pettis's family told police that they had bought him a bus ticket to visit for a family gathering.
+Police said Pettis had dementia and had wandered away.

+Pettis's personal belongings included photographs of Pettis as a young bodybuilder, photographs of Pettis with Arnold Schwarzenegger, and a Christian devotional.
 Arnold Schwarzenegger responded to Pettis's passing, "Bill Pettis was one of my favorite training partners.
 He had the biggest arms I've ever seen but more importantly, he had the biggest heart.
 I'm going to miss him."
-Pettis also was suspected of having age-related illnesses, including dementia.
-He originally planned on attending a family reunion and had a bus ticket alongside a tin box of the photos he sold.